 3 Actionable Steps for Staying Positive In Tough Times

 #1 – Write down your feelings.
 Think about everything you are dealing with and how it’s affecting you and write that down.
 Don’t worry about grammar or spelling; just focus on getting your feelings out of your head and onto paper.

 #2- Make a plan.
 Think about what your biggest struggle is right now and devise a plan to tackle it.
 Set some goals and deadlines.
 You will feel more positive by just having the plan, and even more positive if you act on it.

 #3- Reach out.
 Whether you are reaching out to offer support or request it, reaching out will help you feel like part of a community.
 When we all work together, we can overcome anything.

 You may also be interested in reading these inspirational books:

 Most of the books listed above are available in several formats.
-You can choose from Kindle, paperback or hardback if you love reading.
-If you prefer to listen, most of the books are also available in the audio format through Amazon Audible.
+You can choose from Kindle, paperback, or hardback if you love reading.
+If you prefer to listen, most of the books are also available in audio format through Amazon Audible.
 You get the 1-month trial period free of cost so you can even choose one of the books above and listen to the audiobook for free during your free trial period.

 Do you have any tips for staying positive in tough times?
 Please share in the comments below to inspire others.